Skip to main content

 update_atThis is a timestamp for when the listing in the table was last updated.

-embeddingMemMachine creates a detailed 1536-trait numerical fingerprint for each memory, enabling smart, meaning-based searches to find the most relevant context.
+embeddingMemMachine creates a numerical fingerprint (vector embedding) for each memory, enabling smart, meaning-based searches.

 metadataA JSONB field for storing additional structured information about the knowledge entry.